Wise-394/lumine/README.md

 **Code snippet sharing, but make it aesthetic.**

-*A social platform where developers post and discover beautiful code.*
+*A social platform where developers post and discover beautiful code snippets.*

 <br />